zitadel/zitadel/docs/docs/examples/login/symfony.md

 cd my_project_directory
 ```

+:::info
-> The remainder of this guide assumes a Symfony project which already includes all web app bundles, such as security, routing and ORM.
+The remainder of this guide assumes a Symfony project which already includes all web app bundles, such as security, routing and ORM.
 > If you are using this guide against an existing project you must make sure the required bundles are installed using the `composer require` command.

 ### Install Symfony dependencies